SelfMOTR: Revisiting MOTR with Self-Generating Detection Priors: Method

 \textbf{Detection Pretraining.} As a first step, we explicitly train MOTR as a detector on the target tracking dataset.
-We disable track queries and optimize only the detect queries together with the Deformable DETR architecture.
-This produces a MOTR-family detector that is matched to the data domain and exposes the “hidden” detection capability independently of tracking.
+We disable track queries and optimize only the detect queries together with the Deformable DETR \cite{Zhudefdetr} architecture.
+This produces a MOTR-family detector that is matched to the data domain and exposes the \emph{hidden} detection capability independently of tracking.
 When we subsequently run the standard MOTR tracking training from this detection-pretrained initialization (Fig. \ref{fig:analysis1}), we observe small but consistent gains over the baseline on DanceTrack (HOTA 51.2 → 51.5, DetA 68.8 → 69.0 in Tab.~\ref{tab:big_analysis}).
 This shows that reusing a domain-aligned detector in MOTR is beneficial. \\ \textbf{Query Pretraining.} Detection pretraining transfers the entire detection model, including parameters that are not necessarily aligned with the tracking representation.
 We therefore consider a targeted variant, in which only the pretrained detect queries are transferred (Fig. \ref{fig:analysis2}) to the tracking training and additionally frozen.
 This preserves the detection bias in the query space without imposing full feature-space alignment and aims to ease the detection-association conflict by freezing the detection prior.
-As reported in Tab.~\ref{tab:big_analysis} (+ Query Pret.), this strategy improves association-related metrics noticeably (AssA 38.4 → 41.1, IDF1 49.1 → 51.9), while the detection score (DetA) remains comparable.
-Hence, initializing the detect queries alone emerges as an effective way to inject a detection-aware prior. \\ \textbf{Distillation.} Both techniques above introduce the detection prior before tracking training starts; they do not constrain the model to maintain detection quality during training.
-To integrate the prior directly into the learning process, we introduce a detection distillation objective.
-Specifically, we use the detection-pretrained MOTR as a teacher to generate additional bounding-box labels, and we train the student (the standard MOTR with detect and track queries) from scratch on MOT while, in parallel, minimizing a distillation loss between the student outputs and the teacher detections (Fig. \ref{fig:analysis3}).
-Matching is performed with Hungarian assignment, analogous to the main MOT loss.
-This step yields a marked gain in detection-oriented metrics (DetA 68.8 → 72.0, MOTA 74.4 → 80.1) while preserving the overall tracking performance (Tab.~\ref{tab:big_analysis}), confirming that the detection prior can be enforced throughout training. \\ \textbf{Anchor Proposal.} The previous techniques improve how the detection prior is injected, but the model still obtains detections from the same decoder pass that performs tracking, i.e. from the part of MOTR where we originally observed interference.
-To decouple proposal generation from the tracking pass, we further propose to reuse the detection-pretrained MOTR as a generator of 4D anchor boxes.
-Concretely, instead of learning 4D decoder anchors from scratch, we extract bounding boxes from the detection-pretrained model and employ them as 4D anchor boxes (Fig. \ref{fig:analysis4}) during both training and inference.
-A lightweight refinement pass on these anchors produces the final proposals.
-This modification leads to the largest overall improvement in our ablation: HOTA increases from 51.2 to 58.0 (+6.8), AssA from 38.4 to 47.5 (+9.1), and IDF1 from 49.1 to 59.5 (+10.4) (Tab.~\ref{tab:big_analysis}, + Anchor Proposal).
-Thus, making the detection prior explicit in the form of 4D anchor box proposals is the most effective standalone way to exploit detection priors (Tab. \ref{tab:big_analysis}).
+As reported in Tab.~\ref{tab:big_analysis}, this strategy improves association-related metrics noticeably (AssA 38.4 → 41.1, IDF1 49.1 → 51.9), while the detection score (DetA) remains comparable.
+Hence, initializing the detect queries alone emerges as an effective way to inject a detection-aware prior. \\ \textbf{Distillation.} The two strategies above inject a detection prior only before tracking training and do not explicitly preserve detection quality during learning.
+To enforce the prior throughout training, we add a detection distillation objective.
+A detection-pretrained MOTR is frozen as a teacher and produces pseudo-boxes; a student MOTR is trained from scratch with the standard collective average loss (CAL) \cite{zeng2022motr} plus a Hungarian-matched distillation term: